-The story remains engaging and gripping through strong writing and clever planning, as well as brutal U-turns and thick atmosphere.
+The story remains engaging and gripping through strong writing and clever planning, as well as brutal U-turns and a thick atmosphere.
 It starts really strong with brisk pacing and breathless drama.

-However, the show’s pacing proves out to be one of Titan’s biggest problems.
-The show has a tendency to drag out its two big arcs for a 2-4 episodes too long.
+However, the show’s pacing proves to be one of Titan’s biggest problems.
+The show has a tendency to drag out its two big arcs for 2-4 episodes too long.
 Confrontations and conversations waste too much time on still frames and lesser dialogues or monologues with little progress to the actual plot, and some life-or-death situations feel the need to focus on one’s inner thoughts for one minute too many.

-This issue also bleeds to the short recaps in the beginning of each episode, which can eat up over 3 minutes of an episode’s running time - and that without including the opening and ending themes.
+This issue also bleeds to the short recaps at the beginning of each episode, which can eat up over 3 minutes of an episode’s running time - and that without including the opening and ending themes.

 It makes me believe that due to lack of enough manga material back when the show first aired, coupled with the need to fill in 25 episodes, the producers and animators attempted to paddle a bit so they could at least finish one story arc and keep the next one to a sequel.